freegazaorg/freegazaorg.github.io/_posts/2016-10-06-Women's Boat Hijacked.md

 It is important to know that this happened in international waters.
 Not only are Israel’s actions illegal, but they set a terrifying precedent, giving a greenlight for other nations to attack civilian ships in international waters.
 The Zaytouna-Oliva was carrying no material aid.
 This was by design because Israel, as a premise for their attacks, would claim that weapons and contraband were on board.
 The owner of Zaytouna-Oliva is Israeli.

-Ann Wright is a decorated former US diplomat and long-time activist for justice in Palestine.
-On board with her were three parliamentarians, an Olympic athlete, and Nobel Peace Laureate Mairead Maguire.
+Ann Wright is a decorated former US diplomat and long-time activist for justice in Palestine and is on the Board of Free Gaza.
+With her were three parliamentarians, an Olympic athlete, and Nobel Peace Laureate Mairead Maguire, who has been on three of our voyages.
+One of them successfully sailed into Gaza in Ocober 2008.
 They were committed to nonviolence as much as they were committed to breaking the blockade

 Watch Ann’s video message about this illegal action and then make calls and send emails to President Obama and Secretary of State John Kerry demanding the release of all the women and their boat!.